pragmagrid/pragmagrid.github.io/_posts/pragma37/2019-06-30-pragma37-program.md

 park, do some short hikes, visit some of the museums, or simply relax and enjoy the scenery.
 Johnny will be collecting museum preferences during the workshop and will purchase tickets for those who are interested.
 We will reconvene for a picnic lunch ~12pm.
-After lunch, we can coordinate rides to the airport or back to the Sheraton.
+After lunch, we will coordinate rides to the airport or back to the Sheraton.
 Guests who have more time, may want to visit Old Town, Coronado, or Downtown afterwards.  </p>